clb21565/kairos/README.md

-# HGT-support
+# Kairos

-hgt-support is a pipeline for detecting horizontal gene transfer and distinguishing misassemblies from genuine structural variation in metagenome assemblies.
-At present, it has three major modules:
+Kairos is a nextflow pipeline for detecting horizontal gene transfer, distinguishing misassemblies from genuine structural variation, and inferring _in situ__ horizontal gene transfer from metagenomes and assemblies.
+At present, it has two main workflows:

-***HGT-support derep-detect***
+***kairos derep-detect***

-***HGT-support assess***
+***kairos assess***

-Currently draft versions of the hgt-support derep-detect and support pipeline are implemented in nextflow.
+Currently draft versions of the Kairos derep-detect and Kairos assess workflows are implemented in nextflow.

-## HGT-support derep-detect
+## Kairos derep-detect

 For a set of contigs, identify identical open reading frames (orfs).
 Contigs with identical orfs but different taxonomic assignments are putative horizontal gene transfers.
 Optionally, quantify the number of dereplicated contexts of shared orfs.